singhalkarun/voice-bot/README.md

 # Voice Bot
+Globally, at least 220 Crore people have a near or distance vision impairment.
+According to US Department of e-commerce 2/3 of ecommerce transactions are abandoned by visually impaired people because of lack of accessibility.
+This project plans to use Generative AI to build a solution and reduce the loss.

 ## Problem Statement
 Make journey of discovering and ordering a product even more accessible through voice based interaction.